ministryofjustice/laa-maat-court-data-api/README.md

 ## laa-maat-court-data-api

 This is a Java based Spring Boot Application which will be hosted on AWS Environment.
-The project will be deploy as a Docker image to AWS ECS container service.
-This is a Facade application to the existing legacy Applications MAAT/MLRA. laa-maat-court-data-api orchestrates the traffics between Court Data Adaptor/Common Platform and MAAT/MLRA.
+The application is being deployed on to the AWS ECS container service.
+This is a Facade application to the existing LAA legacy Applications MAAT/MLRA. laa-maat-court-data-api orchestrates the traffics between Court Data Adaptor/Common Platform and MAAT/MLRA.

 This Application mainly supports 4 user Journeys.
 The Details of the journeys can be found on the following links.